Chris Pratt & Katherine Schwarzenegger Tie The Knot At Intimate California Wedding

 As of Saturday, Chris Pratt and Katherine Schwarzenegger are married following a five-month engagement, reported People.
-The pair tied the knot at San Ysidro Ranch in Montecito, CA.
+The pair tied the knot at San Ysidro Ranch in Montecito, California.

+"Yesterday was the best day of our lives," Schwarzenegger wrote on Instagram.
+"We became husband and wife in front of God, our families and those we love.
+It was intimate, moving, and emotional."

 Advertisement

-Note: This story has been updated throughout with new information.